sciberbee/sciberbee/README.md

 > #### From sunshining airbase!😓 I'm currently in military service, until 23/02/09.

 > Reviewing: Python, Algorithms, & Data Structures
-> Studying: C++, System, ML, and bunch of english sentences
+> Studying: Linux, C++, System, ML, and bunch of english sentences
 > Interested in: Sociology, Urban engineering, Diplomacy, Economics, and Literatures

 > I hope I can adapt well to 📚 after returning to school🤗